danielsobrado/spring-cloud-kafka-microservices/README.md

 ### Where does MongoDB stand from CAP theorem perspective?

-The CAP theorem stands for Consistency, Availability and Partition Tolerance, you can usually have two of them in the same system.
+The CAP theorem stands for Consistency, Availability and Partition Tolerance.

+    # *All distributed systems must make trade-offs between guaranteeing consistency, availability, and partition tolerance (CAP Theorem).*

 MongoDB is strongly consistent by default, although configuration changes can be made to prioritize availability or the split brain problem: